Ordering

 A special sixth case for data visualizations #

 For instance, imagine we arranged the tuition of the schools on a 1D line, just so we can see the spread.
-Without jitter, we would have the following:
+The default behavior for a plot might be to use the $x$-values to reflect cost, and assign all points with a common $y$-value, as shown below.

 Dot plot showing the tuition for all the universities in the BIG10.
 Since many of the universities have similar tuition costs, there are many overlapping point.

 Though it is a bit easier to see the clustering around values than it was for the bar charts, it is hard to see all the points.
-If, however, we add in random displacement along the y-axis, we can attain:
+If, however, we add in random displacement along the $y$-axis, we attain the plot below.

 Dot plot showing the tuition for all the universities in the BIG10.
 “Jitter” has been added to the y-axis, so that points with similar tuition can be seen.